 Dr Rajendra Prasad: Remembering the Man and the President

-Dr Rajendra Prasad, the first President of independent India, was a man much beyond the tag.
+The first President of independent India, Dr Rajendra Prasad, was a man much beyond the tag.
 His contribution to the nation runs a lot deeper into the freedom struggle.

 One of the prominent leaders of the Indian Nationalist Movement alongside Jawaharlal Nehru, Vallabhbhai Patel and Lal Bahadur Shastri, he gave up practicing law in service to the country, just like Mahatma Gandhi .

 On his death anniversary, let's take a look at Prasad’s prolific life and career.

 Born into a big joint family in Ziradei village of Siwan district in Bihar, his father, Mahadev Sahay was a scholar of Persian and Sanskrit language while his mother Kamleshwari Devi was a religious woman.